mgreenig/TSP-3ways/README.md

 Data can be found [here](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp/).
 The performance of the three algorithms was tested on three data sets, included in the `data/` directory: att48 (48 state capitals in the US), berlin52 (52 locations in Berlin), and pr76 (76 cities around the world).

-The reproduce the workflow, run the scripts from the command line:
+The reproduce the analysis, run the scripts from the command line:

 ```
 Rscript SimulatedAnnealing.R